-The legacy of the data warehouse processes.
-One Gartner survey found that three in five organizations don't "owned" by specific departments has restricted the realization of true return even bother to measure the annual on investment (ROI) for businesses cost of storing data that nobody can with valuable data sets.
-The advent of understand4. the data marketplace and, indeed, its effective adoption as a new wave of tech, More accessible data by way of wellmeans that leaders can finally unlock the structured, well-managed warehouses potential value of these data sets and marketplaces means more options for people, more potential for projects, by giving everyone a set of the proverbial keys.
-It means that data can be treated and more of a common language around as a knowledge asset that is available to anybody with basic data literacy requirements, anytime.
+The legacy of the data warehouse 'owned' by specific departments has restricted the realisation of true return on investment (ROI) for businesses with valuable data sets.
+The advent of the data marketplace and, indeed, its effective adoption as a new wave of tech, means that leaders can finally unlock the potential value of these data sets by giving everyone a set of the proverbial keys.
+It means that data can be treated as a knowledge asset that is available to anybody with basic data literacy requirements, anytime.